sheafui/components/posts/how-to-build-slider-component-using-alpinejs.md

 Before we dive in, you might be thinking: **Why not just use a basic HTML range input?** Well, well, friend, because basic range inputs are about as customizable as a brick.
 Need tooltips?
 Good luck with it.
 Want multiple handles for a price range?
 Ha!
 Non-linear scales?
 Keep dreaming...

-That's why noUiSlider comes in.
+That's why [noUiSlider](https://refreshless.com/nouislider/) library comes in.
 I saw the Filament team choose it, and when I tried it, I realized it's the beast that powers great slider experiences, giving us all the flexibility we need.
-But here's the thing: noUiSlider's API is... let's just say it's "feature-rich" (translation: complex 🙂).
+But here's the thing: noUiSlider's interaction API izzzz a sh.. let's just say it's "feature-rich" 🙂.
 We're going to wrap it in something beautiful that plays nicely with Laravel, Livewire, and Alpine.js.

 ## The Component Plan